Deterministic Impartial Selection with Weights: Introduction

 \subsection{Our Contribution}

-We propose a deterministic impartial mechanism that can be applied in the weighted setting and which achieves a performance guarantee of \(1 / \lceil 2n/k \rceil\), for \(k \geq 2\sqrt{n}\) even, and \((k - 1)/(k \lceil 2n / (k - 1) \rceil)\), for \(k \geq 2\sqrt{n} + 1\) odd.
-In particular, it achieves asymptotically a guarantee of \(\alpha = 1/4\) for selecting at most half and \(\alpha = 1/3\) for selecting at most two thirds of the agents.
+We propose a deterministic impartial mechanism for the inexact $(n,k)$-selection problem that can be applied in the weighted setting.
+The agents selected by the mechanism receive at least a fraction of around $k/(2n)$ of the number of votes of the $k$ top-voted agents, whenever $k\geq 2\sqrt{n}$.
+More precisely, the performance guarantee is \(\alpha = 1 / \lceil 2n/k \rceil\) for \(k \geq 2\sqrt{n}\) even and \(\alpha = (k - 1)/(k \lceil 2n / (k - 1) \rceil)\) for \(k \geq 2\sqrt{n} + 1\) odd.
+For example, the mechanism asymptotically guarantees \(\alpha = 1/4\) when selecting at most half and \(\alpha = 1/3\) when selecting at most two thirds of the agents.
 These are the first lower bounds for deterministic selection with weights.
 In its applicable range, the mechanism further improves upon the previous best bound of \(1/k\) in the unweighted setting.
+Notably, it selects at least $\lfloor k/2\rfloor$ candidates while the previous best mechanism selects either one or two agents, depending on the instance.
 The improvement is most noticeable when $k$ is large, where the gap between the previously best known lower and upper bounds of \(1/k\) and \((k-1)/k\), respectively, has been widest.
 The construction is best behaved whenever \(b \defas 2n/k \in \N\) and \(b \leq k/2 \in \N\): here a guarantee of \(\alpha = 1/b\) is provided and the analysis of the mechanism is tight.
 The mechanism uses a well-structured set of partitions of the agents, whose existence we study in \Cref{sec:partitions} using a connection to hypergraph theory and graph coloring.
 The mechanism itself and the proof of the approximation guarantee are presented in \Cref{sec:selection}.

-In \Cref{sec:assignment}, we show how the mechanism can be adapted to assign agents to multiple size-limited subsets, which may represent tasks to distribute or committees to form.
-In this setting, we lose only a factor of \(1/2\) in the performance guarantee, independent of the number of subsets.
+In \Cref{sec:assignment}, we show how the mechanism can be adapted to assign agents to multiple size-bounded subsets.
+For example, the participants of a scientific conference could be tasked to assign contributed presentations to thematic sessions or streams.
+Some of these slots might be regarded as particularly prestigious, while others may be scheduled near the end of the conference, where there is little time left for discussion over coffee.
+To ensure that recommendations focus on a good content-wise match, an impartial mechanism may be employed.
+More generally, the size-bounded subsets might represent tasks to distribute, committees to form, or administrative roles to assign.
+In this setting, our adjusted mechanism loses only a factor of~\(1/2\) in the performance guarantee, independent of the number of subsets to populate.